Digital hygrometer displaying indoor humidity level at 45% in a modern living room

 Imagine stepping inside on a scorching summer day.

-Imagine stepping inside on a scorching summer day.
 The air is dense, sticking to your body like a wet towel.
 It is difficult to breathe and every movement seems like a struggle.
-This is the agony of high humidity, where the indoor humidity level of your home has risen.
+This is the agony of high humidity, where the relative humidity level of your home has risen.
 Now, picture the opposite extreme: a chilly winter morning.
 The air is dry and scalding, sapping moisture from your skin and making your eyes itch.
 This is the result of low humidity.

 Both situations emphasize the necessity of keeping the indoor humidity level balanced.
-It’s not just about comfort—outdoor temperature, season (winter months can be particularly dry), and even your living space’s air circulation can significantly impact the indoor humidity level in your home.
+It’s not just about comfort—outdoor temperature, season (winter months can be particularly dry), and even your living space’s air circulation can significantly impact the amount of humidity inside your home.

 In the next sections, we’ll: